Blog

 Are you confident that your AI and analytics pipelines effectively protect sensitive data?

 If you aren’t, you are not alone.
 Many leaders like you are understandably stressed.
-AI is advancing so quickly that it is extremely difficult to stay ahead of how to protect your organization.
+AI is advancing so quickly that it is extremely difficult to validate data at AI speeds and stay ahead of how to protect your organization.
 Meanwhile, AI-fueled projects and systems are already being rolled out.
 And regulations are starting to be enacted that you will have to quickly comply with.

-If you are one of the many tech leaders who doesn’t know where to begin, check out our recent eBook, “AI Without Compromise.”
-This free guide gives InfoSec, data, and app dev leaders the primer they need to build smarter, safer, compliant AI and analytics pipelines.
+If you are one of the many tech leaders who doesn’t know where to begin, check out my recent eBook, “AI Without Compromise.”
+I wrote this free guide specifically to give InfoSec, data, and app dev leaders the primer they need to build smarter, safer, compliant AI and analytics pipelines.
 It covers:

 - What business leaders worry about most when it comes to data privacy for AI & analytics — from data quality to PII reidentification.

-- Best practices for addressing the risks of AI — get 4 pages of in-depth insights and steps you can start taking now to protect your organization.
+- Best practices for addressing the risks of AI — get 4 pages of in-depth insights and steps on actions you can start taking now to protect your organization.

 - What to look for in a data solution for AI & analytics — like cloud-native scalability, irreversible data masking, and more.